viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-- The Python configured camera checks if the data management service is the caller of the filter function by using `from_dm_from_extra` to determine whether to store data.
+- The Python-configured camera checks if the data management service is the caller of the filter function by using `from_dm_from_extra` to determine whether to store data.
-- The Go configured camera checks if the data management service is the caller of the filter function by using `data.FromDMContextKey{}` to determine whether to store data.
+- The Go-configured camera checks if the data management service is the caller of the filter function by using `data.FromDMContextKey{}` to determine whether to store data.
 - If the data management service is the caller, the filter function requests detections from the vision service and returns the image if the specified color is detected.
   Otherwise, it raises `data.ErrNoCaptureToStore` or `NoCaptureToStoreError()`.